 The challenge of course is to develop ways of enhancing all this life while at the same time having efficient harvesting and growing systems.

 Our latest practice comes from Mexico where many farmers have been developing systems for soil life enhancement from cheap & simple nutrient sources.
 Here we have learned ways of culturing beneficial organisms in liquid cultures that we call biofertilizers.
-We source these organisms from the local forests and grow them in our biofertilizers to be sprayed on the soil, or, in some cases, on the leaves.
-These are early days but initial responses are encouraging
+We source these organisms from the local forests and grow them in our biofertilizers to be applied in the orchard.
+These are early days but initial responses are encouraging.